pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 - **returns**: [Parameters](../parameters) - Parameters value of the element or None if conversion is not supported.

 #### get_as_parameters
-Converts map element into an Parameters or returns empty Parameters if conversion is not possible.
+Converts map elements into Parameters or returns empty Parameters if conversion is not possible.

 > get_as_parameters(key: str): [Parameters](../parameters)